aaroniscode/demokit/README.md

 #### Python 2.7

-On MacOS, you can use [Homebrew](https://brew.sh).
+On macOS, you can use [Homebrew](https://brew.sh).
 To install Homebrew:

 ```bash
 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 You can install Python with Homebrew.
 Python 2.7.14 has been tested.

 > Note: There are issues with Python 3 and demo-kit.
 Initial testing found incompatibilities